 Teaching kids about the sugar content of common drinks should be a requirement in kindergarten or first grade.
 Here’s one way: have the class construct a display for the hallway or classroom wall that visually shows how much sugar is hidden in common beverages.
-Like this:
+Here are some examples:

 Pinterest board Educating kindergartners about sugary drinks on Pinterest.